lindeloev/job/README.md

 ![](https://raw.githubusercontent.com/lindeloev/job/master/man/figures/return_environment.png)

-## Turn RStudio's Jobs into a record
+## Turn RStudio's Jobs into high-level history

 Often, the results of the long-running chunks are the most interesting.
 But they easily get buried among the other outputs in the console and are eventually lost due to the line limit.
-RStudio's jobs history can be used as a nice record.
+RStudio's jobs history can be used as a nice overview.
 Make sure to print informative results within the job and give your jobs an appropriate `title`, e.g., (`job::job({<code here>}, title = "Unit test: first attempt at feature X")`.

 ![](https://raw.githubusercontent.com/lindeloev/job/master/man/figures/joblist.png)